Duncans007/pyChess/README.md

 The game can be played locally using a single terminal, but also has fully configurable (ip, port) network support.

-Its only non-included dependency is Numpy (will be removed in the future).
+Its only non-included dependency is Pygame, though there is support for text-based output if desired.

-To run, use the PyChess_Main.py file.
+To run, use the PyChess_Interface.py file.